jordanwoodroffe/Connexion-app/README.md

 ### Running the Application

-Please paste the emailed .env which contains required AWS credentials to connect to DynamoDB inside of the connexion-rbac root directory
+Please paste the emailed .env (contains required AWS credentials to connect to DynamoDB) inside of the connexion-rbac root directory

 1. **Install dependencies**:
    npm install